Best Fly Line Backing Of 2023: Buyers Guide

-As a fishing tackle store owner and guide, I’ve been able to test out many of the top fly line backings and these are the ones I recommend.
+As a fishing tackle store owner and guide, I’ve been able to test out many of the top backing lines and these are the ones I recommend.

-There are a bunch of different fly line backings available, and they all have their pros and cons.
-However, I know some of you are in a rush, so here are my top picks for fly line backing.
+There are a bunch of different ones available, and they all have their pros and cons.
+However, I know some of you are in a rush, so here are my top picks.

-- The Best Dacron Backing: Rio Dacron Fly Line Backing
+- The Best Dacron Backing: Rio Dacron Backing

 - The Best Gel Spun Backing: Cortland Gel Spun

-- The Best Fly Line Backing For Trout: Rio Dacron Fly Line backing
+- The Best Fly-Line Backing For Trout: Rio Dacron Backing

 What Is Fly Line Backing and Why Do You Need It?

-Fly line backing is a type of super thin braided fishing line that goes between your reel and your fly line.
-I always have good fly line backing on all my fly reels.
+Fly line backing is a type of super thin braided fishing line that goes between the fly reel and your fly line.
+I always have good fly-line backing on all my fly reels.

 Why Use Fly Line Backing?

-Fly line backing has two purposes.
-It is used to fill some space on the spool of your reel so that the reel is full after you add the fly line and leader.
-This increases the uptake of your fly line when you reel it in.
+There are two purposes for using backing.
+It is used to fill some space on the spool of the reel so that the reel is full after I add the fly line and leader.
+This increases the uptake of my fly line when reeling it in.

-The second thing fly line backing does, since most fly lines are only 90 feet long, the backing adds a safety buffer which means it allows big fish to run an extra distance when fighting larger gamefish such as salmon and steelhead, or saltwater fish.
+The second reason is that since most fly lines are only 90 feet long, the backing adds a safety buffer which means it allows big fish to run an extra distance when fighting larger gamefish such as salmon and steelhead, or saltwater fish.

-These large fish can sometimes make runs of 200+ feet, and without the fly line backing, you could lose your very expensive fly line.
+These large fish can sometimes make runs of 200+ feet, and without any backing, I could lose my very expensive fly line.

-There are two main types of fly line backing that I use and recommend.
+There are two main types of backing that I use and recommend.

 Dacron: Pros and Cons